Azure/azure-quickstart-templates/mongodb-sharding-centos/README.md

 </a>

-This template deploys a MongoDB Replica Set on CentOS and enables Zabbix monitoring, and allows user to define the number of secondary nodes.
-The replica set has a primary node, 2 secondary nodes by default.

-This template also allows you to input your existing zabbix server IP address to monitor these MongoDB nodes.
+This template deploys a MongoDB Sharding Cluster on CentOS.
+It deploys 2 router servers, one config server replica set with 3 nodes, and 2 shards which both are replica set with 3 nodes.
+So it totally deploys 11 nodes.

-The replica set nodes are exposed on public IP addresses that you can access through SSH on the standard port, also mongodb port 27017 open.
+The 2 router server nodes are exposed on public IP addresses that you can access through SSH on the standard port, also mongodb port 27017 open.
+You can access any one of them for MongoDB data write and read.
+If one router server is down, you can still access the other one.

+The config server replica set stores sharding cluster metadata.
+MongoDB suggests to use a replica set for the metadata store in the production environment, in case one of the config server is down, there will still be other 2 config server nodes offer the service.

+2 shards each is a 3 node replica set.
+You can shard the data on the two replica sets.
+You can also add more replica sets into the sharding cluster.

-The nodes are under the same subnet.
-The primary node ip is 10.0.0.240, the secondary nodes ip address start from 10.0.0.4.
-For example:
+The nodes are under the same subnet 10.0.0.0/24.
+Except the 2 router server nodes, the other nodes only have private IP address.

-primary node ip: 10.0.0.240

-secondary node 1 ip: 10.0.0.4

-secondary node 2 ip: 10.0.0.5
+This template also allows you to input your existing zabbix server IP address to monitor these MongoDB router servers.

-##After deployment, you can do below to verify if the replica set really works or not:
+##After deployment, you can do below to verify if the sharding cluster really works or not:

-1 SSH connect to primary node, execute below
+1 SSH connect to one of the router server, execute below:

 $mongo -u "\<mongouser\>" -p "\<mongopassword\>" "admin"

-rs.status()
+db.runCommand( { listshards : 1 } )

 exit

-Upper rs.status() command will show the replica set details.
+Upper db.runCommand( { listshards : 1 } ) command will show the sharding cluster details.

-2 You can also check the data replication status.
-SSH connect to primary node, execute below:
+2 You can "shard" any database and collections you want.
+SSH connect to one of the router server, execute below:

 $mongo -u "\<mongouser\>" -p "\<mongopassword\>" "admin"

-use test

-db.mycol.insert({"title":"MongoDB Overview"})

-db.mycol.find()

-2.1 SSH connect to secondary nodes, execute below

-$mongo -u "\<mongouser\>" -p "\<mongopassword\>" "admin"

-use test

-db.getMongo().setSlaveOk()

-show collections

-db.mycol.find()

-2.2 If db.mycol.find() command can show the result like primary node does, then means the replica set works.
+db.runCommand({enableSharding: <database> })

+sh.status()

+sh.shardCollection("<database>.<collection>", shard-key-pattern)

 ##Known Limitations
 - The MongoDB version is 3.2.
-- We expose all the nodes on public addresses so that you can access MongoDB service through internet directly.
+- We expose 2 router server nodes on public addresses so that you can access MongoDB service through internet directly.
-- MongoDB suggests that the replica set has an odd number of voting members.
-So the number of secondary nodes is better to set to even number, like 2, 4 or 6, then plus the primary node, fill the requirement that the replica set has an odd number of voting members.
-- A replica set can have up to 50 members, but only 7 voting members.
-So the maximum number of secondary nodes is 6.
+- This cluster only has 2 shards, you can add more shards after the deployment.
+- The nodes use internal authentication.
+So if you want to add your own replica set into this sharding cluster, you should enable the internal authentication in your replica set first.
+Check any node /etc/mongokeyfile for more details.
-- The replica set doesn't have arbiter nodes.
+- The replica set is composed with 1 primary node, 2 secondary nodes.
+- More MongoDB usage details please visit MongoDB website https://www.mongodb.org/ .